Brigandine of European knight: 13-14th centuryBrigandine of Europe... BRIG-05

 leather straps with steel nickel-plated buckles

 leather straps with cast buckles (e-16)

 leather straps with cast buckles (e14-2)

 Visby brigandine with fastenings on the back, 1361

-Here is one of the authentic samples of brigandine that was recreated based on the materials of excavation of the Battle of Visby (Gotland, Sweden).
+Here is one of the authentic samples of brigandine that was recreated, basing on the materials of excavation of the Battle of Visby (Gotland, Sweden).
 This notable battle between forces of King Valdemar IV of Denmark and the Gutnish country yeomen on the 27 July 1361 year.
+So-called Visby brigandine is one of the most popular models between reenactors.
+Brigandine pattern is designed by its historical analogue.
 You can use this brigandine armor for: SCA HEMA Larp Stage performances Medieval festivals Reenactment events Made-to-measure brigandine is completely handcrafted.
 Leather belts for fastening are placed on the back of brigand armor.
-Base price includes following options: Black wool for outer shell; Cotton for inner shell; Plates of cold-rolled steel 1.0 mm; Steel finding rivets; Black leather straps; Steel nickel-plated buckles; Straight bottom edge; XS-size; No decoration We offer wool, suede, velvet or leather for cover layer of your medieval body armor.
-Plate for brigandine can be made of stainless steel or titanium.
-Various fastenings and types of decoration are available for order.
-We can make an embroidery..
+Front of the body is reliably protected with metal plates, riveted to the base of brigantine armour.
+Base price includes following options: Black wool for outer shell; Cotton for inner shell; Plates of cold-rolled steel 1.0 mm; Steel finding rivets; Black leather straps; Steel nickel-plated buckles; Straight bottom edge; XS-size; No decora..

 German Knight brigandine - ...

 German Knight brigandine - 1350-1389 year